kipcole9/slugger/README.md

 By default, a slug will be containing _only_ chars `A-Za-z0-9` and the default seperator `-`.

+## This fork

+This fork includes additional transliterations for Japanese (hiragana) and Chinese (25,000 chinese characters).
+Note that as a result of adding Chinese, compile time is now quite a bit longer .....

 ## Library

 Using the library is straightforward, check out a few examples: